franklinliot/maggie/README.md

-# maggie
-Maggie: Quantify you life
+# Maggie: Quantify you life